 The parents of the infant must make a choice about how to proceed.
-Both parents organise their other-directed practices around the psychological continuity relation.
-According to self-directed private realiser relative conativism, since there is no fact of the matter as to whether the infant will survive given option (a) or given option (b), the parents have no reason to choose one over the other.
-Or, somewhat better, they might have self-interested reasons to choose (a) over (b), but there are no such reasons arising from facts about personal-identity.
+Both parents organize their other-directed practices around the psychological continuity relation.
+According to self-directed private realizer relative conativism, because there is no fact of the matter as to whether the infant will survive given option (a) or given option (b), the parents have no reason to choose one over the other.
+Or, somewhat better, they might have self-interested reasons to choose (a) over (b), but there are no such reasons arising from facts about personal identity.
 But that seems wrong.
-There seem to be reasons arising from personal-identity itself to choose option (a).
+There seem to be reasons arising from personal identity itself to choose option (a).

-Public realiser relative conativists and public/private pluralists do better with this case.
-Both can say that there is some public notion of personal-identity, and that there are facts about public personal-identity which determine which of (a) or (b) is the right decision.
-Self/other pluralists can also say that even though the self-directed private notion of personal-identity is indeterminate in this case, we can look to the private other-directed notion to give us guidance on what to do.
+Public realizer relative conativists and public/private pluralists do better with this case.
+Both can say that there is some public notion of personal identity and that there are facts about public personal identity that determine which of (a) or (b) is the right decision.
+Self/other pluralists can also say that even though the self-directed private notion of personal identity is indeterminate in this case, we can look to the private other-directed notion to give us guidance on what to do.

-The self/other assessor relative conativist can also accommodate this case.
-She can say that at each of the parents’ contexts, it is determinately true that the infant will survive procedure (a), and determinately true that the infant will fail to survive procedure (b), and that gives them decisive reason to choose (a) over (b).
+The assessor relative conativist can also accommodate this case.
+She can say that at each of the parents’ contexts it is determinately true that the infant will survive procedure (a) and determinately true that the infant will fail to survive procedure (b), and that gives them decisive reason to choose (a) over (b).

-In all, then, the self/other assessor relative conativist does better at accommodating our practices when it comes to other-directed attitudes, than do its competitors.
+In all, then, assessor relative conativism does better than its competitors at accommodating our practices when it comes to other-directed attitudes.
 And this gives us reason to endorse that view over these competitors.
-As I noted earlier, this leaves open that the self/other assessor relative conativist might also want to endorse some kind of pluralism about personal-identity, particularly about a private versus a public notion.
+As I noted earlier, this leaves open that the assessor relative conativist might also want to endorse some kind of pluralism about personal identity, particularly about a private versus a public notion.

 5. Relativism and Practical Decisions

-One objection to self/other assessor relative conativism is that it fails what some have thought of as a crucial desideratum of conativism: namely that what matters to us in survival goes hand in hand with the personal-identity relation.
+One objection to assessor relative conativism is that it fails what some have thought of as a crucial desideratum of conativism: namely, that what matters to us in survival goes hand in hand with the personal-identity relation.
 For defense of this idea see Braddon-Mitchell and Miller (2020a).
-A key motivation for conativism is that it is our conations that determine which relation is the personal-identity relation; hence those conations cannot come apart from (that is, attach to something that is not, or fail to attach to something that is) the personal-identity relation.
+A key motivation for conativism is that it is our conations that determine which relation is the personal-identity relation; hence, those conations cannot come apart from (that is, attach to something that is not or fail to attach to something that is) the personal-identity relation.

-One might complain, however, that self/other assessor relative conativism falls foul of this idea.
+One might complain, however, that assessor relative conativism falls foul of this idea.
 That is because relative to Jeremy’s context, Mary does not survive teletransportation.
-But then the facts about Mary’s survival do come apart from what matters, since they come apart from what matters to Mary.
+But then the facts about Mary’s survival do come apart from what matters because they come apart from what matters to Mary.